MakieOrg/Makie.jl/docs/explanations/backends/wglmakie.md

 ##### IJulia

-* JSServe now uses the IJulia connection, and therefore can be used even with complex proxy setup without any additional setup
+* Bonito now uses the IJulia connection, and therefore can be used even with complex proxy setup without any additional setup
 * reload of the page isn't supported, if you reload, you need to re-execute all cells and make sure that `Page()` is executed first.

 #### JupyterHub / Jupyterlab / Binder

 * WGLMakie should mostly work with a websocket connection.
-JSServe tries to [infer the proxy setup](https://github.com/SimonDanisch/JSServe.jl/blob/master/src/server-defaults.jl) needed to connect to the julia process.
+Bonito tries to [infer the proxy setup](https://github.com/SimonDanisch/Bonito.jl/blob/master/src/server-defaults.jl) needed to connect to the julia process.
 On local jupyterlab instances, this should work without problem, on hosted ones one may need add `jupyter-server-proxy`.
 See:
     * https://github.com/MakieOrg/Makie.jl/issues/2464
     * https://github.com/MakieOrg/Makie.jl/issues/2405

 #### Pluto

-* still uses JSServe's Websocket connection, so needs extra setup for remote servers.
+* still uses Bonito's Websocket connection, so needs extra setup for remote servers.
 * reload of the page isn't supported, if you reload, you need to re-execute all cells and make sure that `Page()` is executed first.
 * static html export not fully working yet

 #### JuliaHub

 * VSCode in the browser should work out of the box.
-* Pluto in JuliaHub still has a [problem](https://github.com/SimonDanisch/JSServe.jl/issues/140) with the websocket connection.
+* Pluto in JuliaHub still has a [problem](https://github.com/SimonDanisch/Bonito.jl/issues/140) with the websocket connection.
 So, you will see a plot, but interaction doesn't work.

 #### Browser Support